- Item 1: Introduction

 Item 5: Fees and Compensation

-Please note, the Client Agreement may be terminated by the client within five (5) business days of signing the contract without incurring any advisory fees and without penalty.
-How we are paid depends on the type of advisory service we perform.
-Please see fee and compensation information below.
+Please note, the Client Agreement may be terminated by the client within five (5) business days of signing the contract without incurring any fees and without penalty.
+How we are paid depends on the type of services we perform.
+Please see the fee and compensation information below.

 Financial Planning and Investment management Services